How to use Chromecast to stream from your Mac

 - Download Chrome if you haven’t done so already.

-- If you already have Chrome on your Mac, make sure it’s up to date by clicking on the More button at the top right of the window (three vertical dots) and choosing Update Google Chrome.
+- If you already have Chrome on your Mac, make sure it’s up to date by clicking on the More button at the top right of the window (three vertical dots) and choosing Help > About Google Chrome.

 - On your TV, use the remote control to choose the HDMI input that has the Chromecast connected to it.

-- To cast your entire screen, click on Cast, then Sources, and choose Cast desktop.
+- To cast your entire screen, click on Cast, then Cast to ▼, and choose Cast desktop.

-If you are running macOS Catalina, you will see a message on your Desktop telling you that Chrome wants to access Screen Recording.
-If you agree, you will be sent to System Preferences and will have to Check the box next to Chrome in the Screen Recording section of the Privacy tab in Security & Privacy.
-You will then have to restart Chrome and select Cast>Sources>Cast desktop again.
+If you are running the latest macOS, you will see a message on your desktop telling you that Chrome wants to access Screen Recording.
+If you agree, you will be sent to System Preferences and will have to check the box next to Chrome in the Screen Recording section of the Privacy tab in Security & Privacy.
+You will then have to restart Chrome and select Cast > Cast to ▼ > Cast desktop again.
 You will see another warning, but this time you can just click ‘Ok.’

-To cast a specific file to your Chromecast, choose Cast file from Sources instead.
+To cast a specific file to your Chromecast, choose Cast file from Cast to instead.